Beaucoup Fish: Artwork

 The art for Beaucoup Fish was once again designed by Tomato, the art firm that Underworld is a part of.
-Each page of the liner notes featured a stylized shape in a large blue field.
+Each page of the liner notes featured a stylised shape in a large blue field.
 The shapes used are a circle for CD; a square for vinyl; and an elongated rectangle for MiniDisc and cassette formats.

 Due to delays, the packaging incorrectly lists 1998 as the release year.

 Critical reception

 Beaucoup Fish was well received by music critics and it continues to be Underworld's best selling album to date.
 It has a score of 79/100 on Metacritic based on 20 reviews, which indicates "generally favorable reviews".

 John Bush from AllMusic gave the album 4 out of 5 stars saying "the trio is still the best at welding obtuse songcraft onto an uncompromising techno framework and making both sound great".

 David Browne from Entertainment Weekly gave the album an A rating stating that Beaucoup Fish "gently tweaks the naysayers by demonstrating how many more places this music can wander, how it can grow and reinvent itself.
 Albums like this (and Fatboy Slim's kaleidoscopic You've Come a Long Way, Baby) are comparable to Lauryn Hill's recent work in the way they make an overly familiar style of music seem vital again.
 In its own lush, detached manner, Beaucoup Fish is the rebirth of the cool."

 John Wojtowicz from The Village Voice gave it a very favourable review saying it is "A shiny little appliance that fragments its 11 tracks into nearly as many subgenres, doing away with the seamless sprawl of their earlier records".

 Rolling Stone gave it 3.5 stars out of 5 saying that "Their specialty is an undulating trance throb that shimmers with shades of rock, contemporary symphonics, dub, disco, house, spoken word, whatever.
 The result still sounds like Underworld, and the fiftieth play sounds better than the fifth".

 NME gave the album 8/10 saying that "Beaucoup Fish is a pure, seamless flow, pinned together with trance-techno beats that hark back to classic Detroit house and early Underworld singles like 'Cowgirl' and 'Spikee'" and also adding that "There are rare moments when even the longest albums feel like they should go on forever: this, emphatically, is one of them".